 How Serious is DV Harassment in Arapahoe County?

-In addition to the ramifications above, domestic violence harassment is at minimum a class 3 misdemeanor.
+In addition to the ramifications above, domestic violence harassment is at minimum a petty offense.
 A conviction in Arapahoe County can lead to:

-- probation or a max of 6 months in county jail,
+- probation or up to 6 months in county jail,

 - fines of $50 - $750,